Geo-Nord/Geo-Nord.github.io/content/contact/content.en.md

 #subtitle = ""
 +++

-You have a question or suggestion, you would like to become a sponsor or come with your shop; contact us at contact@geonordelements.com
+Do you have a question or a suggestion?
+Would you like to become a sponsor or come with your shop?
+Contact us at contact@geonordelements.com